-The end of the episode, where Ferb successfully manages to get Phineas to have some alone time with Isabella by pretending that he had other things to do.
+- The end of the episode, where Ferb successfully manages to get Phineas to have some alone time with Isabella by pretending that he had other things to do.
 It's also pretty heartwarming.

-Perry gets hit by the Worst-Fear-inator... but nothing happens because he's apparently fearless.
-Also his business card turning out to be a miniature robot that springs him from his trap.
+- Perry gets hit by the Worst-Fear-inator... but nothing happens because he's apparently fearless.
+Also, his business card turned out to be a miniature robot that springs him from his trap.

 Just Our Luck

-Phineas and Ferb defying their bad luck.
+- Phineas and Ferb defying their bad luck.
 After realizing that they're having bad luck, they just rig up some safety precautions offscreen and apparently use an algorithm to predict how bad luck works.
-For the rest of the episodes, the safety precautions work.
+For the rest of the episode, the safety precautions work.

 The Return of the Rogue Rabbit

-The entire battle the Dennis in a giant robot against the giant puppet controlled by Perry.
+- The entire battle with Dennis in a giant robot against the giant puppet controlled by Perry.